JUNE 1975:

-unpredictable twist upon twist upon twist (yes, you read that right).
+Unpredictable twist upon twist upon twist (yes you read that right).

-the cycle of trauma was well written.
+The cycle of trauma was well written and illustrated.

-clark gives unlikable characters likable qualities during their character arc.
+Clark manages to give unlikable characters likable qualities during their character arc.

-wraps up very nicely but not all fluffy… it felt like a satisfying ending, satisfying twist(s)?!
+The story wraps up very nicely but not all fluffy… it felt like a satisfying ending, satisfying twist(s)?!

-i appreciate that clark didn’t take the easy way out with any part of the story line. she didn’t choose to be “predictable” and it paid off.
+I appreciate that Clark didn’t take the easy way out with any part of the story line.
+She didn’t choose to be “predictable” and it paid off.

 (4.2/5 stars)